linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 - Potential for further collaboration.
 - Requests for new Rust features.

-Note that I'm skipping a lot topics on the agenda, and other side discussions.
+Note that I'm skipping a lot of topics from the agenda and other side discussions.
-It feels like those topics were the most prominent during those two days.
+The topics above were the most prominent during those two days.

 There was also a fair amount of informal chatter around LogLog Games' strongly critical [Leaving Rust gamedev after 3 years](https://loglog.games/blog/leaving-rust-gamedev/) article.
 I think those discussions mostly reflected the Bevy community's consensus, that the article had some flaws but overall pointed at very clear weaknesses in the Rust GUI / game engine ecosystem.